We both stand behind his office door in silence, waiting for him to let us in.

 “You know, it’s just in general.
 Your attitude is annoying people”.

-“Again, if you’re referring to the conversations about politics, I admit I overreacted when someone told me now that I hear you speaking, I remember why I voted Leave“.
+“Again, if you’re referring to the conversations about politics, I admit I overreacted after being told now that I hear you speaking, I remember why I voted Leave“.

 To my greatest surprise, the golden boy eventually overreacts to this.